sdgilley/docs-azdo-tools/README.md

         .venv\scripts\activate
         pip install azure-devops msrest azure-identity pandas openpyxl
         ```

 * Add an Engagement report, filtered to the documents of interest, to the same directory as the script.

-(You may have to switch permissions to General in this file.)
+> ⚠️ IMPORTANT - Also, when reading/writing to Excel, the file must have General permissions.
+Anything more restrictive than General will cause an error.
+You may need to modify this in the version of the Engagement report you use.

 ## Freshness scripts